 I read to my grandchildren, with an odd mix of sadness and enjoyment, an obituary in the Boston Globe of Joseph E. Corcoran, a pioneer of mixed-income housing.
 Mayor Walsh said Mr. Corcoran was a man of faith who responded to those in need and spent his life improving the lives of others less fortunate.
 I never met Mr. Corcoran, but he is a man who greatly influenced my life.
 I suspect he would be happy, but not surprised, to know that he had helped someone he never knew.

-Corcoran and his brothers grew up in an Uphams Corner Dorchester in a triple-decker.
+Corcoran and his brothers grew up in the Uphams Corner neighborhood of Dorchester in a triple-decker.
 Other notable Dorchester brothers, Brian and Paul Donnelly grew up nearby.
 Paul and I were architectural partners for a few years in the late eighties when the Corcoran brothers were pioneering mixed-income housing around Greater Boston.

 So, to all The Greats from Dorchester who helped a generation of architects, builders, apartment dwellers, and grandchildren—I thank you.